jfo/blog/source/drafts/what-i-did-at-hacker-school.md

 There was some more Euler solving, and some more pairing, and even some just plain old hanging out.
 It was an amazing group of people from an impressively wide array of backgrounds, many if not most of which had very little to do with programming.
-There were at least half a dozen Phd's, including one who had been a tenured professor before.
+There were at least half a dozen Phd's.

-> I can only assume, catching a wild hair for the programming bug, to mix my 隐喻

 I was still teaching music throughout all of this; I had _just enough_ students to keep my rent paid.
 But it meant that I usually had to miss most if not all